 When is the deadline for application?

 ~For the International and Midwest Elite Divisions: Both payment and application must be received no later than exactly 11:59pm March 31st 2018.
-Any applications received at exactly 12:00am CST on March 27th will be disqualified and your application fee will not be returned and you will not receive scores or reviews from the online judges.
+Any applications received at exactly 12:00am CST on April 1st will be disqualified and your application fee will not be returned and you will not receive scores or reviews from the online judges.
 We highly advise you do not wait until the last minute to submit your video!

 What is the cost of application?

 Can I apply to more than one division?
 What if qualify for more than one division?

 ~International and Midwest Elite Divisions: Yes, if you meet the qualifications or if you are new to competing and are uncertain whether you qualify for midwest or international you may submit for multiple divisions.
 If you are in the top qualifying videos for more than one division you will only be offered to compete in the division in which you placed highest.
 For example if you apply to North American Elite and to Midwest Elite and you place 3rd among the applicants for the North American division and place 5th among the applicants for the Midwest division, you will only be offered a spot in the North American division.

 ~Open Divisions: You may apply to any number of open divisions, even if you have applied to a pro division, as long as you pay the registration fee for each division.
 There are no discounts for signing up for more than one division.